Hurricane Matthew Cars May Be on the Seattle Vehicle Market Soon

 If you're looking to buy a used Subaru of any make, model or year, bring it into the Subaru experts at Suburb Service for an inspection before you buy.
 We are the oldest independent Subaru Service Center in the Pacific Northwest.
 We know Subarus and are here to help you.

-Bring any used car you’re considering to our Seattle or Marysville locations for an inspection to make sure you’re not buying a flood car or a lemon.
-Call us at (206) 364-8089 in Seattle or (360) 659-6208 in Marysville.
+Bring any used car you're considering to our Seattle or Marysville locations for an inspection to make sure you're not buying a flood car or a lemon.
+Call us at (206) 705-8695 in Seattle.